takacsot/q-beanutils/README.md

 Plan:

 1. [Done] Wrap of Jakarta commons PropertyUtils to avoid checked excecptions and adding some generics friendly method.
-2. Take over jakarta commons implementation and eliminate the use of DynaBeans.
+2. [Progress] Take over jakarta commons implementation and eliminate the use of DynaBeans.
 3. Add field access by the `@` notation.
 Example: `attr1.@field1`
 4. Make it working with non public beans.
 5. Add null attribute access.
 Example: `attr1?.attr2`